ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion

-However, one difficulty in computing the gradient is that it requires knowledge of the ground truth action and object $(\alpha_t^*, o_t^*)$.
-To address this, \citet{ash2019deep} propose to treat the model's prediction as the ground truth pseudo-label and prove that the gradient norm using this pseudo-label serves as the lower bound of the gradient norm induced by the ground-truth label.
+where $\mathcal{L}(\cdot, \cdot)$ denotes the loss function, $f_\alpha(\cdot, \cdot)$ and $f_o(\cdot, \cdot)$ are the decoder networks for action and object, respectively.
+However, a challenge in computing this gradient is that it requires knowledge of the ground truth action and object $(\alpha_t^*, o_t^*)$.
+In batch active learning settings, BADGE~\cite{ash2019deep} proposes to treat the model's prediction as the ground truth pseudo-label and proves that the gradient norm using this pseudo-label serves as the lower bound of the gradient norm induced by the ground-truth label.
 Specifically, given the predicted action and object probability distributions $(p^\alpha_t, p^o_t)$ at time step $t$, the most likely action $\hat{\alpha_t}$ and object $\hat{o_t}$ can be formalized as